stat4701/2014/_posts/2014-02-08-spk2131-project-brainstorm.md

 Here is an initial list of data and metrics that can be collected from the sites and which might be able to provide useful insight:

 - First post timing:
      - Day of week
      - Time of day
      - Month
 - Quantity of Participants
      - Total
      - Employees
      - Moderators
 - Participant reputations
      - Asker
      - Average of all respondents
      - Answerer(s)
 - Forum
      - Name/Product
      - # of members
      - Creation date
 - Keywords in:
      - Thread title
      - Question
      - Responses
 - Time between posts
      - Average
      - Time to first response
 - Length (in chars or words) of:
      - Thread title
      - Initial question
      - Responses
 - Ranking/reputation of:
      - Asker
      - Other participants
 - Speed of response
      - First response
      - Average time between all messages
 - Success Status
      - Success = marked completed
      - Failure = no post for 1 month and not marked solved
      - Active = not marked completed, but  last post  in less than one month
-- # of up votes
+- Number of up votes
-- # of thread views
+- Number of thread views
-- # of links to:
+- Number of links to:
      - other threads or documentation
      - this thread from other threads
      - # of comments/responses on the thread

 ## Project Tasks

 The main tasks in completing this project will be:

-1. Collect the data by screen scraping the web pages (most likely with Python) and write it to some data store (possibly a SQL database, noSQL database, or a flat csv or json file).
+1. Collect the data by screen scraping the web pages (most likely with Python) and write it to some data store (possibly a SQL database, noSQL database, or a flat CSV or JSON file).
 2. Process the data to aggregate it and find desired metrics.
 I am most comfortable with SQL and C#, so I may use these tools too complete this task.
 3. Export the aggregated data and metrics to a CSV.
 4. Import the CSV into R and do some exploratory analysis to find correlation and interesting relationships.